beelzebielsk/pin_file_builder/specification.md

 ## Index Specifiers

-An **index specifier** is a shorthand for a list of indices. `0..5` is a short way of saying `0,1,2,3,4,5`.
+An **index specifier** is a shorthand for a list of indices.
+For example, `0..5` is a short way of saying `0,1,2,3,4,5`.

 There are two major types of index specifiers: **explicit specifiers** and **implicit specifiers**.
-Plainly speaking, an explicit specifier is a specifier that gives enough information to go from a shorthand for a list of indices straight to the list of indices. `0..5` is explicit because I know that it includes every integer from in between 0 and 5 inclusive.
+Plainly speaking, an explicit specifier is a specifier that gives enough information to go from a shorthand for a list of indices straight to the list of indices. `0..5` is explicit because I know that it includes every integer in between 0 and 5 inclusive.

 An *implicit specifier* is a specifier that does not give enough information to go from a shorthand list to a full list.
 They require a little bit of context to understand what they mean. `..` is an example of an implicit specifier.
 The extra information needed for an implicit specifier is provided by an explicit specifier on the same line.